NoamBroit/GenAI_Final_Project-/README.md

 <p align="center">
   An AI-powered SMS-style recruiter chatbot that screens Python Developer candidates,<br>
-  answers their questions, and schedules interviews — all through a Streamlit interface.
+  answers their questions, and schedules interviews through a Streamlit interface.
 </p>

 ---